 Edge AI vs Cloud AI — latency and cost breakdown

-The decision math behind on-camera AI vs cloud-side analytics, with real 2026 numbers.
+The decision math behind on-camera AI versus cloud-side analytics, with 2026 numbers.

-The 12 features above are the minimum bar for a serious 2026 deployment — AI analytics, ONVIF openness, end-to-end encryption, multi-site scale with edge cache, hybrid storage, deep integrations, low-latency streaming, compliance and audit, mobile-first apps, NLP search, edge AI on cameras, and a unified incident workflow.
+The 12 features above are the minimum bar for serious VMS software in 2026: AI analytics, ONVIF Profile T/M openness, end-to-end encryption, multi-site scale with edge cache, hybrid storage, deep integrations, low-latency streaming, compliance and audit, mobile-first apps, NLP search, edge AI on cameras and a unified incident workflow.
 Get the first three right and you have a credible product.
-Get all twelve and you have a platform that competes with anything Genetec or Milestone ships out of the box.
+Get all twelve and you compete with anything Genetec or Milestone ships out of the box, plus the AI-native challengers now crowding the same buyers.

-If your goal is custom — for V.A.L.T.-class forensic workflows, drone-driven aerial surveillance, or industrial vision pipelines — we have shipped that work in production.
-With our agent-engineering practice the timelines are shorter than the dev-day numbers in this guide suggest.
-Bring your camera count, compliance footprint, and biggest pain point and we will scope a path forward.
+If your path is custom, whether V.A.L.T.-class forensic workflows, drone-driven aerial surveillance, or industrial vision, we have shipped that in production, and our AI-agent workflow keeps those timelines shorter than the day-rate math here suggests.
+Bring your camera count, compliance footprint and biggest pain point, and we will scope a path forward.

 Let’s scope your VMS roadmap

 A 30-minute call with our video surveillance team.
-We will leave you with a 12-feature scorecard, a build-vs-buy verdict, and a cost ceiling — on us.
+You leave with a 12-feature scorecard, a build-vs-buy verdict and a cost ceiling, on us.